 The level of involvement dictates the way in which you develop the program process.

-As the owner of various on-line programs, from fully automated through to what is known as a blended learning model, where the student has access to an on-line automated program, plus high-level access to and active input from Paul and I.
+As the owner of various online programs, from fully-automated through to what is known as a blended learning model, where the student has access to an online automated program, plus high-level access to and active input from the Bron & Co team.

 Either system, whether it be the fully automated or blended model takes a LOT of time to build and then run.